 Materials List:

 To prep this desk I cleaned the entire piece with White Lightning.
 Once the piece dried, I rolled on two coats of Slick Stick.
 Slick Stick is awesome when you need 100% certainty your paint will adhere without sanding.
 Slick Stick is a super-tough gripping primer that works on shiny factory finishes, plastic, metal, ceramic, and mirror!
 Just keep in mind it’s not made to cover bleed through.
+UPDATED: our new and improved Bonding BOSS is even better with the same attributes and a built-in primer!
 After it was primed, I filled the hardware holes using Dixie Mud in White.

 The next day, I painted two coats of Rebel Yellow.
 This paint is a little bit of sunshine in a jar!
 I love painting with a color that makes me smile.